jojishiro/ecomm_prod_entity/README.md

 # The ECPR (Ecomm Product Entity)
 This is an experimental client for managing products of an ecommerce entity.
-It communicates with a custom API built from scratch.
+It communicates with a custom API built from scratch with plain PHP 7 \w PDO and MySQL.
+The client was built using Vanilla JavaScript, AJAX and Bootstrap 5.

 ![Image 1](image_1.png)
 ![Image 2](image_2.png)